tremblaybenoit/RACCOONN/README.md

 # RACCOONN: Retrieval of Atmospheric Conditions Computed using Observations, Optimization, and Neural Networks.
-RACCOONN leverages deep learning to retrieve thermodynamic profiles of the atmosphere directly from raw radiance observations, with or without knowledge of the prior state.
+RACCOONN leverages deep learning to retrieve thermodynamic profiles of the atmosphere from raw radiance observations, with or without knowledge of the prior state.
 In other words, this project aims to generate a deep learning inverse observation operator that would enable the assimilation of additional radiances in the form of thermodynamic profiles.

 # Installation